-The underlying dispute involves the definition what exactly qualifies for the tax deduction.
+The underlying dispute involves the definition of what exactly qualifies for a tax deduction.

 Real estate owners want the tax deduction and to retain all interests in the property that they want.
-As in this case, it was development rights.
-It other cases it is limited use, such as hunting, etc. use.
+In this case, it was development rights.
+In other cases, it is limited use, such as hunting, etc. use.

 Contrary to the owners, the IRS’s position is that the retention of just about any right invalidates the conservation easement for tax purposes.